sofer/traineeship/README.md

 + Internet Fachkraft
 + Sparrho

-### Job opportunities people move into
-All of the graduates from our most recent cohort are now working as software developers.
-Our experience is largely with graduate-level trainees but we relish the opportunity to test the quality of our training programme with other demographics.
-We have a growing network of employment partners.
-When graduates of our traineeship are ready for work, we will do everything we can to place them.
-We will also offer promising candidates the opportunity to apply for our advanced programme, which is almost guaranteed to lead to employment.

 ### Promotional quotes
 *"Founders & Coders is an inspiring organisation and an amazing source of motivated and gifted candidates.
 The Guardian's digital teams have successfully recruited junior developers from Founders & Coders, and we look forward to continuing to work closely with it and sharing in its success."*
 Stephan Fowler, Guardian News & Media.